Carter County Free Fair

 05. Fifth year and over – The exhibit shall consist of 100 adult insects (representing 14 orders) which are displayed in the insect display box as indicated above.

-06. Self-Determined Entomology Exhibit / Collections – Designed to allow exhibitors to prepare displays indicating expanded interest beyond the requirements of collections exhibited in previous years.
+06. Self-Determined Entomology Exhibit – Designed to allow exhibitors to prepare displays indicating expanded interest beyond the requirements of collections exhibited in previous years.
 Exhibits should be of an educational nature, attractive in design and easy to understand.
-A
+A one-page written report explaining the nature or purpose of the project must accompany the exhibit.

 4-H Honey Exhibit